neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

   - Wrapping parts of a text in inline elements does not break the flow of the text.
   - An inline element will apply margin and padding, but break to the next line.
   - Margin and padding will push elements only horizontally and not vertically.
-  - An inline element will apply declaration with `width` and `height`.
+  - An inline element will NOT apply declarations with `width` and `height`.
   - Common inline elements: `<em></em>`, `<strong></strong>` and `<span></span>`.

 ### How to link stylesheets